 Short-term planning focuses on policies, guidelines, and permits that together enable the District to open to the public and develop its parklands and open space in ways that support public use and enjoyment while also protecting environmental values.
 Obtaining County, regulatory, and municipal permits; constructing trails and visitor improvements that enhance visitor experiences; designing natural resources research and restoration projects; implementing natural resources conservation programs; all these activities require careful documentation, deliberation, community involvement, and effective implementation.

 Natural Resources Conservation

 Central to the District’s mission is parkland and open space conservation; the ecologically-based stewardship of plants, animals, water, soil, terrain, geologic formations, and historic, scenic, and cultural features.
 Everything within the District’s parks and open spaces are protected and conserved by the District as public trust assets for current and future generations.
 Without them the District’s parks and open spaces would lose all their beauty, inspiration, life-support, and value.

 Conservation is a complex, multi-faceted issue.
 The District faces many choices in managing its parklands and open spaces.
 The ecosystem is constantly changing as species come and go, as weather fluctuates, and climate changes.
 There are also many competing interests between users, uses, available funding, techniques, perceptions, and parkland neighbors.
 To this end, the District has adopted an adaptive management strategy that strives to maintain an ecologically sound land management ethic that is responsive to the changing conditions of the land and encourages public access.

-For more information on specific documents, programs, projects, or activities related to any of the District’s many parks and open space lands please call or e-mail the Planning and Conservation Manager at (831) 372-3196 ext.
-106 or firstname.lastname@example.org.
+For more information on specific documents, programs, projects, or activities related to any of the District’s many parks and open space lands please call (831) 372-3196 ext.
+101 or email firstname.lastname@example.org.